 – Steve Miller

-Fortunately, art communities throughout Michigan and beyond recognize his artwork.
-In Birmingham, he won the Corinne Maillard Robinson Award at the BBAC’s 38th Michigan Fine Arts Competition, a 5 state juried competition.
-The City of Royal Oak selected one of his landscapes for their 2019-2020 Art Explored program, a multi-yearlong public art exhibition.
-In Pontiac, he won 1st place in the 2018 Canvas Pontiac Art Competition, awarded by Barbara Heller of The Detroit Institute of Arts.
-The DIA also exhibited his “Offrenda to Robin Williams” in a 2014 Dia de Los Muertos exhibition.
-Beyond Michigan, Miller’s artwork has been written about and showcased in publications and galleries in Oklahoma and Texas, where he used to live, and in Colorado, Mississippi, and Virginia.
+Regional art communities and beyond welcome his artwork.
+He participates in a variety of juried group exhibitions annually in SE Michigan.
+In Birmingham, he won the Corinne Maillard Robinson Award at the BBAC’s 38th Michigan Fine Arts Competition.
+In Pontiac, he won 1st place in the 2018 Canvas Pontiac Art Competition.
+Embrace Creatives awarded him Best of Show in a 2019 multi-city members exhibition.
+The City of Royal Oak selected his landscape “Ben Jamin” for their Art Explored program, a multi-yearlong public art exhibition.
+The Detroit Institute of Arts exhibited his collaborative ofrenda sculpture in their 2014 Dia de Los Muertos exhibition.
+And recently, he won an honorable mention from the Grosse Pointe Artists Association.
+Beyond Michigan, Miller’s artwork has been written about and showcased in publications and galleries in Oklahoma,Texas, Colorado, Mississippi, and Virginia.
 Rolling Rock beer licensed his artwork for a national campaign, printing his painting on 12 million 12-packs and reproducing it as a poster giveaway.

 Steve is down to earth and his art inspires his community.
 His artwork has helped support numerous fundraising events and local charities.
 He’s helped local businesses, a preschool, and a children’s hospital brighten their walls and entryways with his art.
 Steve cares about his community and uses his creative powers for good.
-During the Covid-19 pandemic, he is focused on responding artistically and musically to the feelings we are all sharing during this crazy time.
-Mostly, his work has been exhibited only virtually durning the pandemic, but he is looking forward to new opportunities.
-You can find his visual response on his website LookAtMyPaintings.com or through his social media accounts, Instagram @stevemillerart or facebook.com/stevemillerart.
-You can find his musical response by listening to Covid Bros., his band, wherever you stream or download your music, or visit CovidBros.band.

 We Are Programed To Receive